cobrateam/splinter/docs/screenshot.rst

     browser.visit('http://example.com')
     screenshot_path = browser.find_by_xpath('xpath_rule').first.screenshot('absolute_path/your_screenshot.png')

-If the element not in the current view, you should do it like this:
+If the element is not in the current view:

 .. highlight:: python